Employee retention strategy: How to keep your best people

 - Research the pay being offered by similar businesses in your area and by your competitors.
 Your employees will move to another employer for the right salary.

-- Offer an attractive employee work and benefits package.
+- Offer an attractive pay and benefits package.
 Bear in mind that flexibility around working hours and allowing staff to work from home can be as attractive as financial benefits.

 - Ask your employees which benefits are most important to them and be sure to know which are legally required.